 In other words, a good advertisement, from a business perspective, generates enough revenue for the advertiser to make it worth the money.
 Although a “good” (profitable) advertising campaign may also inspire an emotional response, it’s not imperative.

 Just think of the ads that catch your interest.
 Often, they are about a product or service that you already have some interest in.
 Even if it’s just temporarily.
 For example, if you need a plumber, you may not care about how well-produced their ad is.
-But you may care about whether they help you today.
+But you may care about whether they are able to help you today.

 If you are new to town and need a dentist, you may be more interested in a professional office in a convenient location.